-UBC honours Japanese Canadian students sent to internment camps
+In 2012, UBC honoured Japanese Canadian students sent to internment camps

 The treatment of Japanese Canadians and Japanese nationals during the Second World War is a dark period of Canadian history – a period few Canadians fully understand or want to discuss.
 In 1942, 21,000 Japanese Canadians were forced to leave the west coast and their homes and were sent to internment camps.
-Now, 70 years later, UBC will honour 76 students who were unable to complete their university studies or missed their graduation ceremonies when they were sent away in 1942.
+70 years later, in 2012, UBC honoured 76 students who were unable to complete their university studies or missed their graduation ceremonies when they were sent away in 1942.